telefonicaid/iotagent-node-lib/doc/api.md

 **Push commands**

 Push commands are those that are sent to the device once the IoT Agent receives the request from the Context Broker.
-In order to send push commands it is needed to set the "endpoint": "http://[DEVICE_IP]:[PORT]" in the device or group provision.
+In order to send push commands it is needed to set the `"endpoint": "http://[DEVICE_IP]:[PORT]"` in the device or group provision.
 The device is supposed to be listening for commands at that URL in a synchronous way.
 Make sure the device endpoint is reachable by the IoT Agent.

 Push commands are only valid for HTTP devices.
-For MQTT devices it is not needed to set the "endpoint" parameter.
+For MQTT devices it is not needed to set the `endpoint` parameter.

 **Poll commands**

 Poll commands are those that are stored in the IoT Agent waiting to be retrieved by the devices.
 This kind of commands are typically used for devices that doesn't have a public IP or the IP cannot be reached because of power or netkork constrictions.
 The device connects to the IoT Agent periodically to retrieve commands.
-In order to configure the device as poll commands you just need to ignore the "endpoint" parameter in the device provision.
+In order to configure the device as poll commands you just need to ignore the `endpoint` parameter in the device provision.

 Once the command request is issued to the IoT agent, the command is stored waiting to be retrieved by the device.
 In that moment, the status of the command is `"command_status":"PENDING"`.